About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 These blueberry buttermilk waffles are extra fluffy and bursting with juicy blueberries.
-Serve with a drizzle of maple syrup, a dollop of whipped cream, and more fresh blueberries for an extra special breakfast treat!
+Serve with a drizzle of maple syrup, a dollop of whipped cream, and more fresh blueberries for a breakfast treat!

 - Easy.
 This waffle recipe can be made with whatever kind of waffler maker you have on hand.
 I prefer a Belgian waffle maker to get big waffles, but you can use a regular-sized waffler maker too.

 - Flexible.
 You can use any kind of berry in this recipe or leave them out entirely.
 If using strawberries, I recommend cutting them into pieces and draining extra liquid.

 - Fluffy!
 Especially if you use a Belgian waffle maker, these waffles are super light and fluffy!

 - Make Ahead.
 Make a batch on the weekend and serve them for quick breakfasts during the week.
 These buttermilk waffles reheat well and can even be frozen (more on that below).